Continued from Mennonite Business as Usual

 Bree had told people who worked in the back, and before I knew what happened, I was picking up coffees for everybody.

-“I’ll tell you what Anna, I will walk around and take all the orders and the money and call in the order.
+“I’ll tell you what Anna, I will walk around, take all the orders, collect the money, and call in the order.
 I will count out the exact change so you just have to go in, give them the money, grab the order, and bring it back here.
 I will pay for whatever you order.
 Christina can go with you to help.
 You guys can go twenty minutes before lunch, what do you say?”

 I said, “Ahhh…” while I looked at Christina.
 She nodded her head that it was a good idea.
 I didn’t like or trust him at all.
 I was afraid that he was going to prank me or I would mess up the order and he would laugh at me again, he made me really nervous.

 I decided that because Christina was coming with me to help, I would go.
-I said Ookay to the supervisor.
+I said, okay to the supervisor.

 “Great, thanks Anna,” he said as he walked away.

-I looked at Christina and asked, “What’s his name anyways?
+I looked at Christina and asked, “What’s his name anyway?
 I can never remember.”